 Biography

-James Hwang is Professor in the Department of Materials Science and Engineering at Cornell University.
+James Hwang is a research professor visiting in the Department of Materials Science and Engineering at Cornell University.
 He graduated from the same department with a Ph.D. degree.
 After years of industrial experience at IBM, Bell Labs, GE, and GAIN, he spent most of his academic career at Lehigh University.
 He cofounded GAIN and QED; the latter became the public company IQE.
 Between 2011 and 2013, he was the Program Officer for GHz-THz Electronics at the U.S. Air Force Office of Scientific Research.
 He has been a visiting professor at Cornell University in the US, Marche Polytechnic University in Italy, Nanyang Technological University in Singapore, National Chiao Tung University in Taiwan, Shanghai Jiao Tong University, East China Normal University, and University of Science and Technology in China.
 He is an IEEE Life Fellow and a Distinguished Microwave Lecturer.
 He is also a Track Editor for the IEEE Transactions on Microwave Theory and Techniques.
 He has published more than 350 refereed technical papers and been granted eight U.S. patents.
 He has researched for decades on the design, modeling and characterization of optical, electronic, and micro- electromechanical devices and circuits.
 His current research interest focuses on electromagnetic sensors for individual biological cells, scanning microwave microscopy, and two-dimensional atomic-layered materials and devices.

 Presentations